abranczyk/academicsinthewild/pages/about.md

   text: Subscribe to our mailing list
   style: alert
 ---
 Academics in the Wild (AITW) is an initiative to support physicists and mathematicians in their journey from academia to industry.
-Our focus is on hosting **events**, creating a space for **community**, and providing relevant **resources**.
+Our focus is on hosting **events**, creating a space for **community**, and providing useful **resources**.

 ## Events
 We love events, so we plan to make them an integral part of the AITW initiative.
 We have several community events in the works, which you can check out [here](https://academicsinthewild.com/events/).